ShangraoSun/Pure-qP-wave-equation-modeling/README.md

 This program is aim to extend models used in our main program.

 # Discussion
-Although solving implicit FD equation is not a goog choice for seismic modeling, I still want to find a suitable boundary condition for it.
+Although solving implicit FD equation directly is not a good choice, I still want to find a suitable solving method for it.
 After having a research for solution of Poisson equation , I will try to use 'Fast Poisson Solver' (propoed by Stang, 2007) to solve the Poisson equation.
+Any good method is welcome.

 Any quastion, touch me: 13152175221@163.com